pulumi/pulumi-hugo/themes/default/content/blog/go-generics-preview/index.md

     - aws
 ---

 Support for generics was added to the Go programming language in version 1.18, a feature that allows developers to write type-safe, concise, and reusable code.
 We've been exploring what it'd look like to introduce generics in Pulumi's Go SDKs, having recently published a public [RFC](https://github.com/pulumi/pulumi/discussions/13057) detailing our plans.
-We've been making progress on the implementation and are excited announce the availability of a preview of support for Go generics.
+We've been making progress on the implementation and are excited to announce a preview of support for Go generics in our our core Go SDK and AWS Go SDK.
 If you're using Go with Pulumi, we'd love for you to give it a try and share your feedback!

 <!--more-->